 Artistic Theory: Li Yushuang believes that the painting system and the cognitive system are comparable.
 He regards the process of painting as the recognition towards the world and life, thus his painting faithfully represents his life.
 He has been immersed in scientific research and art creations for more than 60 years, pursuing nature almost like a pilgrimage.
-Li Yushuang believes that 'light coding' is the first message God sent to mankind, thus he faithfully presented these messages without any increase or decrease.
-The system of 'light coding' triggers his presentation of long-term tireless observation training based on visual research.
-His paintings neither depicted mechanical 'artificial objects' nor subjective 'painting images'.
-His vision has surpassed the colour of light and shadow in painting, touching the nature of the universe which consists of all mundane objects in the world.
-In this regard, through the artistic journey of exploring the mystery of 'light coding', Li Yushuang witnessed an endless world.
-As an 85-year-old Chinese contemporary artist, Li Yushuang insists in drawing from nature and creating in nature, which is quite rare in Chinese art field; with a science and engineering background, he creates art in a systematic and scientific way and expresses his understanding of the universe and nature through his 'science eyes'.
+Li Yushuang believes that "light coding" is the first message God sent to mankind, thus he faithfully presented these messages without any increase or decrease.
+The system of "light coding" triggers his presentation of long-term tireless observation training based on visual research.
+His paintings neither depicted mechanical "artificial objects" nor subjective "painting images".
+His vision has surpassed the color of light and shadow in painting, touching the nature of the universe which consists of all mundane objects in the world.
+In this regard, through the artistic journey of exploring the mystery of "light coding", Li Yushuang witnessed an endless world.
+As an 85-year-old Chinese contemporary artist, Li Yushuang insists in drawing from nature and creating in nature, which is quite rare in Chinese art field; with a science and engineering background, he creates art in a systematic and scientific way and expresses his understanding of the universe and nature through his "science eyes".